 Each with one mission, to develop student leaders through involvement opportunities and experiences that enhance the students’ leadership skills, civic responsibilities, social interests, and professional marketability.

-“As a former student leader, I can directly speak to the significance that campus engagement can have on a student’s collegiate experience – so much so that I was able to cultivate a career from my time spent working with my undergraduate peers!,” says Joel Hermann, Director of Orientation and Student Engagement.
+“As a former student leader, I can directly speak to the significance that campus engagement can have on a student’s collegiate experience – so much so that I was able to cultivate a career from my time spent working with my undergraduate peers!,” says Joel Hermann, Senior Director of Leadership and Engagement.
 “Being involved allows a student to connect directly with the university culture and carve out their own special place within the community.
 Plus, studies show that involved and engaged students tend to do better in classes!”

 Being engaged on campus can be what makes the difference and further enhances your college experience.
 Getting involved on campus is a great way to make connections and form your circle of friends!
 It can be as simple as just showing up to all the great events we offer and discovering what you like!
 Involvement comes in stages – and you can start with as much or as little as you want.
 If you aren’t finding a group that piques your interest, stop by the Office of Orientation and Student Engagement.
-Graduate Assistants Sarah Bauman and Megan Mudd can help you start something new.

 Student organizations and campus life are such important aspects of having a great college experience.
 Learn more about ways to get involved here!